WeiWan5675/Flink-DSP/README.md

 - install

-  To use the command below to uncompress the artifact package to the install directory.
+  Use the command below to uncompress the artifact package to the install directory.

   ```shell
   tar -zxvf Flink-DSP-${version}.tar.gz